Rates of Covid-19 hospitalizations for children and adults under 50 reach their highest levels yet, CDC data shows - Local News 8

 By Madeline Holcombe, CNN

-Every age group under 50 has surpassed its previous record of hospitalizations, which was in the first half of January.
-The biggest increase was in adults ages 30 to 39 and children under 18, both of which were more than 30% more than their previous peak, according to the CDC data.
+Every age group under 50 has surpassed its previous record of hospitalizations, which were recorded in the first half of January.
+The biggest increase was in adults ages 30 to 39 and children under 18, both of which were more than 30% higher than their previous peak, according to the CDC data.

+“During this surge of the Delta variant … we are seeing a significantly greater impact on our children and our teens,” Dr. Jim Fortenberry, chief medical officer at Children’s Healthcare of Atlanta, said at a news conference Thursday, where several hospital officials in the Atlanta area warned of the impact the current surge is having on their hospitals.

+Children’s Healthcare of Atlanta’s three hospitals are now seeing more children who have Covid-19 than at any other time during the pandemic, Fortenberry said, with 31 children hospitalized in total.

+“Many of our kids can’t get the vaccine because of their ages, so we all play a role in preventing the spread to them,” Fortenberry said.
+“The best way to protect all of our kids is to get vaccinated, that includes any child 12 or greater, and every one of us as adults.”

+“It is the way out of the pandemic right now,” he said.

-The rate for all ages is still below the January high.
+The rate of hospitalizations for all ages is still below the January high, CDC data shows.
 But at the current pace — an average of more than 11,000 new hospital admissions for Covid-19 over the past week — the US might reach a record high within a month, the CDC said.

-Those most at risk for experiencing severe illness and hospitalization are the unvaccinated, according to experts.
-Yet only 51% of the population is fully vaccinated against the virus, according to the CDC.
+Those most at risk of experiencing severe illness and hospitalization are the unvaccinated, according to experts.
+Yet only 51.1% of the population is fully vaccinated against the virus, according to the CDC.

 The alarming surge in cases, driven by the more transmissible Delta variant of the coronavirus, has been met with pleas from health experts and officials for more people to get vaccinated.